 AdaptaLogix’s roadmap seeks to build additional value into their deployments.

-Sarbanes-Oxley reporting and GMP are critical business operations for clients, and updates to the Approvals module will extend NetSuite’s functionality in these areas.
-The GMP functionality will make AdaptaLogix the fastest route to a GMP validated manufacturing system that easily scales across geographies.
+Sarbanes-Oxley reporting and GMP compliant manufacturing are critical business operations for clients, and updates to the Approvals module will extend NetSuite’s functionality in these areas.
+The GMP compliance functionality will make AdaptaLogix the fastest route to a GMP validated manufacturing system that easily scales across geographies.
 Client feedback around auditor interactions has identified several areas where audit functionality can be improved.
 These updates will be included within the standard reporting bundle and accessible within the interface, giving users easy access to records needed to support auditing activities.

 Piunti sees AdaptaLogix as a valued partner in the process.
 “We really value their consulting advice, and they always have solutions to any problems we encounter,” she says.
 “They’re extremely helpful when we’re deciding on system enhancements or upgrades.
 Because AdaptaLogix works with clients similar to us, they’re able to provide us with input on what has worked well for companies in a similar position.”